pj-99/auto-labeling-app/README.md

-## Future works
+## Future Work
-- Export labeled datasets
 - Integrate YOLOWorld with SAM to support segmentation masks
 - Performance optimizations
-  - model warm up to reduce inference latency
+  - Model warm-up to reduce inference latency
+  - Pagination (since dataset might have a lot of images)
+- Feature to export labeled datasets